kyverno/kyverno-envoy-plugin/docs/DocsArchitecture.md

             name: kyverno-policy
     ```

-we need to define external authorizer that is allowed to be used in the mesh , so we need to define extension provider in the mesh config
+we need to define external authorizer that is allowed to be used in the mesh, so we need to define extension provider in the mesh config

 ```
 kubectl edit configmap istio -n istio-system